-Below is a summary of the valuation techniques used and the key inputs to the valuation of the Group's investment properties as at 31 December 2023 and 2022:
+Below is a summary of the valuation techniques used and the key inputs to the valuation of the Group's investment properties as at 31 December 2024 and 2023:

-Investment properties Valuation technique Significant unobservable inputs Relationship of unobservable inputs to fair value Commercial properties Direct comparison approach Recent market asking price of comparables, taken into account of the discount on asking price and size between the subject properties and the comparables, ranging from HK\$24,000 to HK\$56,707 (2022: HK\$22,036 to HK\$56,707) per square feet.
-The higher the asking price, the higher the fair value Residential properties Income capitalisation approach Net rental income derived from its existing leases and/or achievable in the existing market with due allowance for the reversionary income potential of the leases, range from HK\$44 to HK\$61 (2022: HK\$44 to HK\$61) which have been then capitalised to determine the market value at an appropriate capitalisation rate, range from 2.37% to 2.80% (2022: 2.37% to 2.80%).
-The higher the unit monthly rent, the higher the fair value; the higher the reversionary yield, the lower the fair value.
-Direct comparison approach Recent market asking price of comparables, taken into account of the discount on asking price and size between the subject properties and the comparables, ranging from HK\$17,024 to HK\$23,310 (2022: HK\$17,143 to HK\$23,310) per square feet.
-The higher the asking price, the higher the fair value Farmland Direct comparison approach Recent market asking price of comparables, taken into account of the discount on asking price and size between the subject properties and the comparables, ranging from HK\$534 to HK\$1,310 (2022: HK\$534 to HK\$1,110) per square feet.
-The higher the asking price, the higher the fair value Industrial properties Direct comparison approach Sale rate from HK\$6,305 to HK\$12,715 (2022: HK\$6,612 to HK\$12,715) per square feet.
-The higher the market unit sale rate, the higher the fair value Commercial properties under sub- leasing arrangement Income capitalisation approach Net rental income derived from its existing leases and/or achievable in the existing market with due allowance for the reversionary income potential of the leases, range from HK\$8 to HK\$23 (2022: HK\$8 to HK\$23) which have been then capitalised to determine the market value at an appropriate capitalisation rate of 3.5% (2022: 3.5%).
-The higher the unit monthly rent, the higher the fair value; the higher the reversionary yield, the lower the fair value
+Investment properties Valuation technique Significant inputs Relationship of inputs to fair value Commercial properties Direct comparison approach Recent market asking price of comparables, taken into account of the discount on asking price and size between the subject properties and the comparables, ranging from HK\$21,231 to HK\$48,475 (2023: HK\$24,000 to HK\$56,707) per square feet.
+The higher the asking price, the higher the fair value Residential properties Income capitalisation approach Net rental income derived from its existing leases and/or achievable in the existing market with due allowance for the reversionary income potential of the leases, range from HK\$44 to HK\$61 (2023: HK\$44 to HK\$61) which have been then capitalised to determine the market value at an appropriate capitalisation rate, range from 2.37% to 2.80% (2023: 2.37% to 2.80%).
+The higher the unit monthly rent, the higher the fair value; The higher the reversionary yield, the lower the fair value.
+Direct comparison approach Recent market asking price of comparables, taken into account of the discount on asking price and size between the subject properties and the comparables, ranging from HK\$17,024 to HK\$24,238 (2023: HK\$17,024 to HK\$23,310) per square feet.
+The higher the asking price, the higher the fair value Farmland Direct comparison approach Recent market asking price of comparables, taken into account of the discount on asking price and size between the subject properties and the comparables, ranging from HK\$520 to HK\$1,310 (2023: HK\$534 to HK\$1,310) per square feet.
+The higher the asking price, the higher the fair value